Bobo (Olamide song): Reception

-"Bobo" was met with positive reviews among music critics and massive airplay.
-With a view of promoting the song, a dance style called "Shakiti Bobo" was named after the song.
+"Bobo" was met with positive reviews among music critics and numerous airplay.
 Tola Bolaji of Nigerian Entertainment Today described the song as a combination of "rap and poetry" and further went on to state that: "This song obviously goes beyond the leg jumping to meet the hand rhythmic dance steps.
 It has a message.
 Next time take more time in listening to the message of Nigerian songs.
 You might just be lucky to meet one, just like a song writer in Naija said, one in a million".

-Henry Igwe of 360Nobs stated on the song: "The song is mellow, catchy, and carries tingly features that can freeze the industry heartbeat today, and get the people listening.
-The girls are spanking hot and popping".
+Henry Igwe of 360Nobs stated the song was "mellow, catchy, and carries tingly features that can freeze the industry heartbeat today, and get the people listening".
+As for the video, he concluded that it was "super cool material that should keep him relevant some more in the mix".